 A custom night guard is made to fit your teeth and mouth, so it feels comfortable and gives you the protection you need for bruxism.
 To get a custom night guard, you have two options.
 First, you can visit your dentist and get your guard directly from your dental professional.
 Or, you may prefer to purchase through online retailers which have a dental lab and professionally fabricate the night guard.

-As long as your night guard is custom-fit and structured to your unique mouth and teeth features, you know that you have no worries but to wear the night guard to prevent further impacts of teeth grinding.
+As long as your night guard is custom-fit and structured to your unique mouth and teeth features, you know that you have no worries.
+Wear the night guard to prevent further impacts of teeth grinding.
 However, it is wise and necessary to consult your dentist to make an informed decision to get safety, better protection, comfort, and custom-fit features for your night guard.

 Frequently asked questions